Announcing Year 2 of the PhD Collab pilot program

 The collaborative work should meet both the students’ academic learning needs and, as relevant, broader societal or stakeholder objectives.
 It should serve as a primary component of the PhD students’ research programs, and the resulting collaborative chapters, papers, artifacts and other outputs may form much of the students’ dissertations

-So that G+PS may support awardees and learn from the pilot program, all awardees are required to attend quarterly meetings to discuss their projects, challenges, successes, and ways to shape the initiative in the future.
+So that G+PS may support awardees and learn from the pilot program, all awardees are required to attend a project initiation meeting, and complete reflection surveys.
+Each PI team must complete a project closure report.

 Why is this pilot being introduced?